rmsrosa/rode_convergence_euler/docs/src/examples/04-allnoises.md

 using RODEConvergence
 ````

 Then we set up some variables, as in the first example.
-First, the RNG
+First, the RNG:

 ````@example 04-allnoises
 rng = Xoshiro(123)